LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch3_create_custom_pipes/03_02_develop_a_custom_pipe/README.md

 I'm sure those same things would apply to a situation where the account name was used for URLs and then changed to something else.

-## Part 2: The Lingering Affects of Bitbucket URLs with Account Name vs Workspace Name
+## Shenanigan 03_02.2-PART_2: The Lingering Affects of Bitbucket URLs with Account Name vs Workspace Name

 I've looked but can't find the repo for the `generator-bitbucket-pipe` code.
 It looks like the [oldest version for the NPM package](https://www.npmjs.com/package/generator-bitbucket-pipe/v/0.1.0) was published 6 years ago as of January 2024.